 - After School: Helping cities improve access to high-quality after-school programs through coordinating the work of government agencies, private funders, nonprofits and others groups.

-- Summer and Extended Learning Time: Supporting school district and other efforts to expand learning time during summer and the school day or year.
+- Summer and Expanded Learning: Supporting school district and other efforts to expand learning time during summer and the school day or year.

 - Arts Education: Expanding arts learning opportunities for children and teens in school and beyond.